kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 * embedded [Open Graph](http://ogp.me/) protocols into the site code.
 * signed up for [Twitter Cards](https://dev.twitter.com/docs/cards).

-I also made sure that the site was accessible to people with disabilities by:
+Making a site was accessible to people with disabilities is also a good SEO practice, so I did the following:

-* marking up the links with a `title` attribute for easy tab-throughs.
+* marked up the links with a `title` attribute for easy tab-throughs.
-* running some pages through a screen-reader.
+* ran some pages through a screen-reader.
-* turning off all styles and reading the rendered page content out loud instead of letting a screen-reader do it.
+* turned off all styles and read the rendered page content out loud (which is basically what a screen-reader does).
-* making sure that any elements that needs to be hidden were done so properly as per [Yahoo's accessibility suggestions](http://yaccessibilityblog.com/library/css-clip-hidden-content.html).
+* made sure that any elements that needs to be hidden were done so properly as per [Yahoo's accessibility suggestions](http://yaccessibilityblog.com/library/css-clip-hidden-content.html).
 There are a few spots that I didn't do this, but it's mostly done site-wide.

 If you don't think making your site accessible to people with disabilities is worth your time, you're dead wrong.
 Accessibilty is important...especially on mobile.
 Austin Seraphin [eloquently explains why](http://behindthecurtain.us/2010/06/12/my-first-week-with-the-iphone/).